-Senior Privilege for Graduate Coursework is a program offered by UNCP's School of Graduate Studies and Research which allows promising students the opportunity to take up to six hours of graduate coursework which may count towards both their undergraduate and master's degree at UNCP.
+Senior Privilege for Graduate Coursework is a program offered by UNCP's School of Graduate Studies and Research which allows promising students the opportunity to take up to six hours of graduate coursework while completing their undergraduate degree.
+With appropriate permission, the graduate coursework may count 1) as elective credit, 2) towards one's undergraduate degree or 3) towards both one's undergraduate degree and master's degree, depending on permissions granted.